Samut Songkhram

-Samut Songkhram (สมุทรสงคราม (Pronunciation)) is a city in Western Thailand region, the capital of Samut Songkhram province, a route to the south of Thailand.
+Samut Songkhram (สมุทรสงคราม (Pronunciation)) is a city in Central Thailand region, the capital of Samut Songkhram province, a route to the south of Thailand.
 It is 63 km from Bangkok and has a population of 25,623 people as of 2023.

 Toponymy

 The word "samut" originates from the Sanskrit word "samudra" meaning "ocean", and the word "songkhram" from the Sanskrit "sangrama" meaning "war".
 Hence the name of the province literally means "war ocean".

 Geography

 Samut Songkhram is at the mouth of the Mae Klong River to the Gulf of Thailand.
 By means of canals (khlong) the water of the river is spread through the province for irrigation.
 At the coast are many evaporation ponds for producing sea salt.

 The subdistrict is bordered to the north by Ban Prok and Lat Yai subdistricts, Mueang Samut Songkhram district, to the east by Bang Kaeo and Bang Chakreng subdistricts, Mueang Samut Songkhram district, to the south by Bang Chakreng and Laem Yai subdistricts, Mueang Samut Songkhram district, to the west by Laem Yai and Yai Hat subdistricts, Mueang Samut Songkhram district.